tomgerber/Unity-Platformer/README.md

 ## Platforming game Built with C# scripts and simple sprites

--Scenes are not currently saved, but will update assets with correct starting scene -All code is located in the assets folder, under scripts
+- Scenes are not currently saved, but will update assets with correct starting scene
+- All code is located in the assets folder, under scripts